 Moving on: For this blog post, I created a downloadable design grid based on an initial of 4, which is the most commonly used initial.

 If you look closely, you'll notice that there are three empty squares between every gray square, both horizontally and vertically.
 That means this network is based an initial of 4.

-The "initial" can be defined as the foundation or scaffold for your threading.
+The "initial" can be defined as the foundation or scaffold for your threading -- the only places where you are able to thread your draft, so it really serves as an underlying method for your design.
 An initial of 4 means that every possible threading on your network is always on the gray squares above, each of which is 4 squares away from the next one, both horizontally and vertically.
 In essence you have a twill-based threading plan.

 (You'll notice that the grid looks something like a twill fabric.
 I think of it as the twill lines you see on your blue jeans: one warp end up, three weft ends across -- that's how it weaves.
 Cut the fabric up in a wavy, curving ribbon and thread only the warp pattern on that ribbon and you have the idea of a networked threading.)

 Please remember, this tutorial is really just a first step -- a baby step at that.
 There are so many options and variations, but let's assume you're working with 8 shafts.
 (Schlein offers many options with 8 shafts alone, but again, this is just a basic tutorial.)

 So take your pencil, turn your grid horizontally, and draw a horizontal line across the page.
 Now draw a second line, this one 8 squares on the grid above the first.

 Now create a second line that is 4 squares above the blue line on your grid.
 When you can't go above any further, return to square 1 and begin there.